Azure/bicep-types-az/generated/customer-insights/microsoft.customerinsights/2017-04-26/types.md

 ## HubBillingInfoFormat
 ### Properties
-* **maxUnits**: int: The maximum number of units can be used.
+* **maxUnits**: int {minValue: 1, maxValue: 10}: The maximum number of units can be used.
 One unit is 10,000 Profiles and 100,000 Interactions.
-* **minUnits**: int: The minimum number of units will be billed.
+* **minUnits**: int {minValue: 1, maxValue: 10}: The minimum number of units will be billed.
 One unit is 10,000 Profiles and 100,000 Interactions.
 * **skuName**: string: The sku name.

 ## HubPropertiesFormat